 Human Hair Wigs

 The most significant distinction between human and synthetic hair wigs is that human hair wigs have the most natural appearance and feel.
-The hair is silky and has a sheen and movement that are difficult to achieve with synthetic hair it offers a natural replacement hair.
+The hair is silky and has a sheen and movement that are difficult to achieve with synthetic hair, but it offers a natural replacement hair.

-Many human hair wigs may be styled, permed, and colored much like your own hair, making them a great alternative to natural hair.
-On the other hand, synthetic hair wigs have a convenient style retention feature, which means that you can get even the wig, and it will revert to its original style.
+Many human hair wigs may be styled, permed, and colored much like your own, making them a great alternative to natural hair.
+On the other hand, synthetic hair wigs have a convenient style retention feature, which means you can get even the wig, which will revert to its original style.

 See Related: Why Should We Care About Climate Change?